 The Problem: Muscle Spasms and Pain

-People with MS can experience neuropathy, meaning sensory pathways are damaged, and this can increase the pain sensation, Costello says.
+People with MS can experience numbness, tingling, and change in sensation, due to damaged sensory pathways, and this can increase the pain sensation, Costello says.
 The discomfort is different from your run-of-the-mill tired muscle-feeling though.
 Think: burning, shooting, or searing pain that can be quite severe.
 In addition, musculoskeletal pain in the form of spasticity and spasms is common.
 In fact, the prevalence of restless leg syndrome (RLS)—a nervous system disorder that causes an uncontrollable urge to move your legs—is four times higher in folks with MS than in the general population.
 And get this: “Both types of pain can be worse at night and interrupt sleep,” says Costello.